By Kathryn Kosmides

 The abundance of trite, cheap promotional giveaway items on the trade show floor is disappointing.
 Like a table littered with tortilla chips at a potluck, there’s zero originality, despite the golden ROI opportunity the right trade show giveaways can present.
 When you think of classic promotional giveaway items, you probably think pens, magnets, bottle openers, and other mass-produced, half-hearted gestures.
 While these serve the purpose of giving your brand presence inside the prospect’s house, office or car, they usually end up in the garbage before they ever leave the conference.

-Put aside your plans to buy thousands of pens, tape measure business cards (yes, we’ve seen them!) and even that iPad, and use these tips to maximize your ROI with memorable trade show giveaways.
+Put aside your plans to buy thousands of pens, tape measure business cards (yes, we’ve seen them!) and even that iPad, and use these tips to maximize your ROI with memorable conference and trade show giveaways.

 4 Reasons Your Trade Show Giveaways Are Failing You: